fdijia/PJ1-MLPAndCNN/README.md

 - If the **beta** in **MomentGD** is **0**, then it is **SGD**
 - If you define your layers by the pattern in **hyperparameter_search.py**, you should use **Model_CNN**, otherwise you can just use **Model_MLP**.
-- In training script, you can choose two training set, one is MNIST and another is argumented set from MNIST.
+- In training script, you can choose two training set, one is MNIST and another is an argumented set created from MNIST.

 ### Train the model.

-Open **hyperparameter_search.py**, modify parameters and run **test_train_cnn.py** after apply the parameters you've changed.
+Open **hyperparameter_search.py**, modify parameters and run **test_train_cnn.py** after applying the parameters you've changed and choosing the training set.

-You can choose two dataset to train the model.

 ### Test the model.